f0rg-02/blog/content/posts/Current Hardware Sucks.md

 +++
-title: 'Opinion: Current Hardware Sucks'
+title = 'Opinion: Current Hardware Sucks' date = 2024-01-13
-date: 2024-01-13
-draft: false
+draft = false
 +++

 **DISCLAIMER: THIS IS NOT TO OFFEND ANYONE AND THIS IS MY OWN PRIVATE BLOG SO I WILL SAY SOMETHINGS THAT MAY OR MAY NOT BE TRIGGERING OR "UNPROFESSIONAL".**